 Although I don’t offer gift wrap for these designs, I can add a gift message card if you are gifting from a distance.

 Please do complete your message in the box above, especially if you’d like it to be delivered direct to the lucky lass.
 Don’t forget to say who it is a gift for…and importantly, who it is from!

 The nautilus shell-shapes of this headband have been created using a complex technique, first established in the 1950s, by couture milliners.
 The technique involves the hand-pleating and hand-sewing of Petersham ribbon, in order to create the “nautilus” shell shape.

 In the 1950s, this was a technique used exclusively by couture hat makers.
 Nowadays, I am one of only a small number of skilled milliners, still able to practice the technique.

 The laborious nature of the process and the high level of skill required means that this technique is not suitable for mass production.
-Therefore, this brooch really is a unique piece of expert craftsmanship.
+Therefore, this headband really is a unique piece of expert craftsmanship.

 To find out more about the history of the Nautilus technique, and my personal journey of discovery, read my series of blogs on the topic.

 Alternatively, I could use the design as inspiration for a bespoke order – creating something unique, tailored to your specifications.
 For example, I could use a different colour to suit your outfit.
 If you would like to discuss a bespoke order, please do drop me a message, and I will get back to you.